LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Mississippi State Stats and Trends

-- When Mississippi State picks up more than 298.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Mississippi State churns out more than 298.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year the Bulldogs have turned the ball over five times, one more than the Tigers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.